-4.23(1) Develop in students an understanding and use of:

-- 4.23(1)(a) number and quantity; - 4.23(1)(b) algebra and functions; - 4.23(1)(c) measurement; - 4.23(1)(d) data, statistics, and probability; and - 4.23(1)(e) geometry. - 4.23(2) The mathematics educator is able to effectively demonstrate to students and instruct: - 4.23(2)(a) approaches to problem-solving that utilize mathematical content in identifying, analyzing, formulating and solving problems that occur in mathematical processes and everyday situations; - 4.23(2)(b) the utilization of mathematical ideas, both verbally and in writing, using both everyday language and mathematical terminology; - 4.23(2)(c) the utilization of verbal and written discourse, between teacher and students and among students, to develop and extend students' mathematical understanding; - 4.23(2)(d) the construction and evaluation of mathematical conjectures and arguments to validate one's own mathematical thinking; - 4.23(2)(e) independent study in mathematics; - 4.23(2)(f) the use of mathematics in studying patterns and relationships; - 4.23(2)(g) the interrelationships within mathematics; how to connect concrete, pictorial and abstract representations; and the connections between mathematics and other disciplines and real-world situations through the selection of appropriate applications from such fields as natural sciences, social sciences, business and engineering, and is able to: - 4.23(2)(g)(i) utilize a wide variety of resource materials, including, but not limited to, manipulative materials, graphing calculators, computers and other technologies as tools in learning and for the application(s) of mathematics;
+- 4.23(1) Develop in students an understanding and use of: - 4.23(1)(a) number and quantity; - 4.23(1)(b) algebra and functions; - 4.23(1)(c) measurement; - 4.23(1)(d) data, statistics, and probability; and - 4.23(1)(e) geometry. - 4.23(2) The mathematics educator is able to effectively demonstrate to students and instruct: - 4.23(2)(a) approaches to problem-solving that utilize mathematical content in identifying, analyzing, formulating and solving problems that occur in mathematical processes and everyday situations; - 4.23(2)(b) the utilization of mathematical ideas, both verbally and in writing, using both everyday language and mathematical terminology; - 4.23(2)(c) the utilization of verbal and written discourse, between teacher and students and among students, to develop and extend students' mathematical understanding; - 4.23(2)(d) the construction and evaluation of mathematical conjectures and arguments to validate one's own mathematical thinking; - 4.23(2)(e) independent study in mathematics; - 4.23(2)(f) the use of mathematics in studying patterns and relationships; - 4.23(2)(g) the interrelationships within mathematics; how to connect concrete, pictorial and abstract representations; and the connections between mathematics and other disciplines and real-world situations through the selection of appropriate applications from such fields as natural sciences, social sciences, business and engineering, and is able to: - 4.23(2)(g)(i) utilize a wide variety of resource materials, including, but not limited to, manipulative materials, graphing calculators, computers and other technologies as tools in learning and for the application(s) of mathematics; - 4.23(2)(g)(ii) utilize assessment data to monitor students' acquisition of mathematical skills and abilities and in the process of determining appropriate delivery of instruction based on identified student need and to select appropriate

-- 4.23(2)(g)(ii) utilize assessment data to monitor students' acquisition of mathematical skills and abilities and in the process of determining appropriate delivery of instruction based on identified student need and to select appropriate mathematical tasks to reinforce and promote students' development of mathematical concepts and skills; - 4.23(2)(g)(iii) create an engaging and effective environment in which all students develop mathematically in order to participate more fully in a technologically based society; - 4.23(2)(g)(iv) create an environment in which reflection, uncertainty and inquiry are incorporated in the learning of mathematics skills, abilities and concepts; and - 4.23(2)(g)(v) apply appropriate knowledge of current research in the teaching and learning of mathematics and incorporate national, state and local guidelines related to mathematics instruction. - 4.23(3) The mathematics educator shall consistently seek out professional development in the field of mathematics, which can provide enhanced knowledge, skills and abilities in the content area, and participate in professional organizations appropriate and relevant to the field.
+- mathematical tasks to reinforce and promote students' development of mathematical concepts and skills; - 4.23(2)(g)(iii) create an engaging and effective environment in which all students develop mathematically in order to participate more fully in a technologically based society; - 4.23(2)(g)(iv) create an environment in which reflection, uncertainty and inquiry are incorporated in the learning of mathematics skills, abilities and concepts; and - 4.23(2)(g)(v) apply appropriate knowledge of current research in the teaching and learning of mathematics and incorporate national, state and local guidelines related to mathematics instruction. - 4.23(3) The middle school mathematics teacher is knowledgeable about curriculum and planning and trained in evidence-informed practices in mathematics, including identifying and utilizing acceleration and intervention strategies to help students who are below grade level or struggling in mathematics, children with disabilities and students who are English language learners. - 4.23(4) The mathematics educator shall consistently seek out professional development in the field of mathematics, which can provide enhanced knowledge, skills and abilities in the content area, and participate in professional organizations appropriate and relevant to the field.